Ahmed-Sadeq-Hussein/Reasoning-labs/lab 2/awnsers.md

 4)
 * John
 John is a father and has exactly 5 children, 3 of which are parents and john can not have more than 4 children that are parents and less than 2 children that are parents .
+He has a wife who is Mary.
+He is 51 years of age .
+and he is diffrent from the individual Bill. ergo he is not Bill
 5)
 1.
 {universities, faculties, students, courses, programs, prerequisites,